RigglePrime/LogBuddy/README.md

 players that connected during that round, you can run `my_log.who`, or `len(my_log.who)` for the number of players that have connected.

 Now that we have a log file ready, let's filter it.
-We want to find out if someone has really been running around and destroying windows.
-Firstly, let's filter out only their ckey like so `my_log.filter_ckeys("WindowSmasher32")`.
+We want to find out if someone has been running around and destroying windows.
+Firstly, let's filter out only their ckey like so `my_log.filter_ckeys("WindowSmasher32")` (sidenote: notice the s in ckeys.
+This means you can filter for multiple: `my_log.filter_ckeys("WindowSmasher32", "FireaxeLover2", "CoolCkey53")`.
 We can view the result by calling `my_log.print_working()`.
 We're not done yet, we can go further than this.
 Let's filter out everything (in the result), that doesn't contain a window.
 To do this, we can call `my_log.filter_strings("window")`.
 This works a lot like CTRL + F. To write our result to a file, we can use `my_log.write_working_to_file("logs.txt")`, which will write our working set to `logs.txt`.

 But why not just use a text editor for this?
 Here's why.
 Let's say someone's been lying, and you want to know if they heard someone say something.
 You could either go searching by hand, or call